weleoka/Lab2/sql_container/Load_SQL_Server.md

 ## Step 6.
 Login to MySQL Server.

-When prompted, the password is "pw".
+When prompted, the password is "bugsbugs".
 Here is the command:

 ```bash
 mysql -p